UPDATED: JULY 05, 2023 | 2 MIN READ

 From tracking steps to measuring sleep quality and heart rate, it’s easier than ever to gain insight into your health and areas of improvement.

-Let’s review the benefits of wearing a fitness tracker watch, their effectiveness, and most importantly, whether your insurance company will offer you a discount for wearing one.
+Let’s review the benefits of wearing a fitness tracker watch, their effectiveness, and, most importantly, whether your insurance company will offer you a discount.

 Tracking your daily movements can be an eye-opening experience, especially if you’re hoping to inspire more exercise.
 But besides monitoring your daily activity, plenty of other perks come with wearing a fitness tracker.